Accident and Sickness Insurance

 Neil’s Cancer Claim With British Friendly

-Neil is a client of Drewberry and took out a self employed Accident and Sickness Insurance policy with British Friendly.
+Neil is a client of Drewberry and took out a Self-Employed Accident and Sickness Insurance policy with British Friendly.
 He was a member for 4 years before he needed to claim.

 He became unwell and had pains in his stomach.
-After consulting his GP and having some further tests Neil was diagnosed with stage 2 Bowel Cancer and needed to make a claim.
+After consulting his GP and having some further tests, Neil was diagnosed with Stage 2 Bowel Cancer and needed to make a claim.

-🤕 Read More About Neil’s Claim
+🤕 Hear All About Neil’s Claim Below

 Which Insurers Pay The Most Claims?